 There are a number of things you can do on this front.
 Some require proactive effort on an ongoing basis.
 Others have to do with the way you design your workflows.

-Here are the key strategies we use at Fixate to keep our practitioners engaged:
+Here are the key strategies we use at Fixate to keep our practitioners engaged and our developer relations strong:

 Depending on your business, this may or may not be feasible.
 But ideally, you’ll have a steady, constant stream of work to give your freelancers, or at least a regularized timeframe for completing that work.
 This minimizes the risk that you’ll lose freelancers because you don’t have any projects to give them for a while.
 At Fixate, we have a regular workflow that feeds revolving four-week cycles.
 Although the exact volume of content we produce each month varies, our contributors know new projects become available on a regular basis and what the timeline will be for completing them.

 This doesn’t mean you have to involve them in every step.
 But giving freelancers a say in designing the work you commission with them ensures that the projects you have to offer will interest them, and that they won’t pass them up.
 This is part of the reason why we rely heavily on topic suggestions from our expert contributors when planning content projects for Fixate’s own clients.

 Even if you don’t have any active projects with your freelancers at a given point in time, make sure you reach out to them regularly.
 Even just a newsletter or weekly email to check in makes sure that they don’t forget about you.
 At Fixate, we use Slack channels to keep conversations going with our freelancers, even ones who are not actively writing for us in a given period.